ROCm-DS/hipDF/docs/install/BUILD.md

 into the [install_hipdf.sh](https://github.com/ROCm-DS/hipDF/blob/release/2.0.x/install_hipdf.sh) script.
 Read and edit the script carefully to adapt the environment variables for your installation.

-The following provides detailed instructions on how to build the C++ components, how to run the tests and the benchmarks, and how to build the full hipDF installation including the Python layer.

 The following provides details on building the C++ components, running tests and benchmarks, and for building the full hipDF installation including the Python layer.
 End users should see the [Installation instructions](./INSTALL.md).